 My guess is that the second piece will prove much more useful in your pursuit of inner peace—if only because it will make you laugh aloud.

-that stranger in my alley over 20 years ago, and if you were a friend of mine back then, you probably heard the story.
+I ran into that stranger in my alley over 20 years ago, and if you were a friend of mine back then, you probably heard the story.
 It used to be one of my favorites.

 Just a few days after I met with the kids from Macalester, it occurred to me that I hadn’t revisited the incident for a long time.
 What’s more, I’d never written about it.